christine-barton/vt_site/README.md

 1. Download all folders and files
 2. Put them on your desktop
 3. Clone the respotory on GitHub Desktop with your online
-4. Create a Static Web App and App Service in Azure
+4. Create a App Service Plan in Azure
 5. Change the app.py and templates to match your information